 Readers’ Favorite is proud to announce that “Tabitha Fink Ninja at Night” by Rick Felty won the Honorable Mention in the Children – Grade K-3rd category.

 The third book in the Tabitha Fink series, Tabitha Fink Ninja at Night is an exciting night time adventure featuring Tabitha and her good friend Bartholomew Blink.
 The story includes a wild cast of characters including a dragon, a witch, some blue bears and an evil troll, all of whom seem to be ruining Bartholomew’s nights.
 He’s afraid of the dark, and the many things that go bump in the night, and so his good friend Tabitha Fink helps him out.
 Together they help teach children valuable lessons about facing their fears and finding their inner strength.

-As with On a Mission to Mars, this book is intended for the first through third grade readers.
+As with Tabitha Fink On a Mission to Mars and Tabitha Fink and the Patchwork Pirates, this book is intended for first through third grade readers.

 Tabitha Fink Ninja at Night is perfect for kids who are afraid of the dark and parents helping their children find their way toward comfort and security.